Noel (rapper)

 He is also a son of Chang Je-won, an incumbent Member of the National Assembly from the United Future Party.

 On September 7, 2019, he drove under the influence of alcohol.
 He later received a suspended sentence for drunk driving and attempting to cover it up.

 On September 25, 2020, NO:EL ended his contract with Indigo Music.

-On April 29, 2021, NO:EL came back and released his album 21'S/S.
+On April 29, 2021, NO:EL released an EP entitled 21'S/S.